kuujo/ParParse/README.md

-Here we still have the same positional argument as before, but with a boolean flag for capitalizing the text `-c`, an option for a name `--name`, and another option for the suffix of the string.
+Here we still have the same positional argument as before, but with a boolean flag for capitalizing the text `-c`, an option for a name `--name`, and another option for the suffix of the string `-s`.

 ```php
 $parser->argument('text')->help('A string of text to print.');